 4. PAYMENT FOR YOUR HOLIDAY

 Your deposit is considered part payment towards your holiday.
 The exact deposit required shall be made clear at time of quotation/booking.
 On occasion full payment may be required to secure certain elements of your trip; if this does arise we shall inform you of this at time of booking.
 Deposits are non refundable and as such are a security towards confirming your holiday.
 Normally the balance and final payment should be made no less than eight weeks prior to departure.
 However, on occasion some components and/or destinations may require final payment no less than 90 days prior to departure, in which case you shall be informed of this at time of booking.
 If any balance remains unpaid, travel documentation will not be issued and we reserve the right to treat your booking as cancelled and apply the cancellation charges set out below.
 Final travel documents will normally be sent out approximately two weeks before departure.
 All money paid to a travel agent will be held by the agent on our behalf.
 Payment must be in the currency of the invoice and you are responsible for bank charges.
-If you choose to pay the balance of your holiday by credit card a 2% levy will be charged, and a 2% levy will be charged for Amex.
+If you choose to pay the balance of your holiday by credit card incuding Amex a 1.5% levy will be charged.
 No charge is levied for payment by debit card.
 In some cases quotations will be based on instant purchase, limited availability non-refundable airfares and full payment of the total holiday cost must be made at the time of booking.
 Full details will be given at the time of enquiry.

 Whilst we make every effort to ensure that the information in our brochure is as accurate as possible, it is published many months before your holiday takes place.
 We reserve the right to make changes to the brochure and any information it contains.
 You will be informed of any material changes before booking.
 Regent Holidays are only responsible for information contained within our own publications and websites.
 We are specifically not responsible for third party information (from tourist boards and hotels for example) contained in any other brochures or websites.